wzhang1/iceberg_starter/README.md

 ## To do

-1, It seem that some prediction is 0 or 1 and make the final submission bad, need to find a better way to cap the predicted values.
+1, It seem that some prediction is 0 or 1 which make leadbboard score bad, need to find a better way to cap the predicted values.
 Using this script as is can only get 0.61 in public lb.
 A larger resolution is used which may be a bad idea.
 Data generation is navie, may affect result.